-New research from smartphone maker Blackberry claims that a staggering 80% of consumers in the US and UK do not trust their current Internet-connected devices to secure their data and privacy.
+Smartphone maker Blackberry has produced new research indicating that 80% of consumers in the US and UK do not trust their own web-enabled devices to be secure and protect their privacy.

 While a significant 23% said they do not restrict the data they allow their device to access through features or apps, 17% said they did not know how to restrict the data and almost a third had no idea what security certifications to look for when they buy their devices.